-- Poor management inadequate watering, failure to protect from animals, etc. - # trees planted per farmer vs. survival rates haven't reviewed the data yet, but logic suggests a relationship could exist.
-Ajaw believes the thesis of a correlation here is shaky because farmers are not required to take more seedlings than they want.
-May do this analysis when the survival data comes in. - Tigray conflict unclear how significant this was.
-It drew labor into the conflict that otherwise would have worked in the fields.
-Time will tell. - o Solutions - Behavior change improved training, more training.
-Trying to improve agroforestry practices (shade, watering, protection) and explaining the importance of long-term investments. - Include government in training and oversight - Diversify the tree mix more - Decrease the subsidy so they have more of an investment in the trees.
-This is a balancing act as the increased cost will decrease the farmer demand, so 1AF will need to iterate. - Fewer seeds per farmer goal is to increase the amount of time the farmer spends per seedling.
-Farmers' tendency is to want more always, partially so they can have a buffer and accept a higher mortality rate.
-This increases the costs to 1AF. - Future expectations - 1AF global average survival rate is around 55%.
-1AF is confident the survival rate can be improved, but TBD to what extent it can be improved.
-Key issues affecting the survival rate in 2021 related to COVID and the inability to train farmers, which reduced compliance.
-There is nothing unique to Ethiopia that explains the big difference in survival rates.
-Therefore, optimistic that the rates will improve over time, consistently. - Farmer Tracking - Generally done via phone number rather than the national ID system. - Takes place between the planting survey and survival survey using a unique ID given to the farmer (generated by 1AF) - \circ $\;$ No tracking from one season to the following. - 1AF Farmer training - Only done at the time of seedling pickup from the TNO, and then is just a very short session (~1 hour) on best practices. - Inputs sourcing - o Seeds - Sourced from private suppliers within Ethiopia.
-Imports are legal but the process is so bureaucratic that it is not practical to import seeds. - Access to quality of seeds is a concern of 1AF and the Bureau of Agriculture, so they are working on this together.
-Quarantine agency of the government that certifies the seeds is not adequately screening the seeds and is certifying seeds with low germination rates.
+- Generally done via phone number rather than national ID system. - Farmer tracking is done between planting survey and survival survey using a unique ID given to the farmer (generated by 1AF) - No tracking from one season to the following.

+- 1AF Farmer training - Only done at time of seedling pickup from the TNO, and then is just a very short session (~1 hour) on best practices. - Inputs sourcing - Seeds - Sourced from private suppliers within Ethiopia.
+Imports are legal but process is so bureaucratic that it is not practical to import seeds. - Access to quality of seeds is a concern of 1AF and the Bureau of Agriculture, so they are working on this together.
+Quarantine agency of the government that certifies the seeds is not adequately screening the seeds, and is certifying seeds with low germination rates.
 1AF now does its own separate QC process before selecting a supplier.
-To do this, 1AF uses internal staff - doing visual inspection, smell test, breaking open the seeds, etc. (process depends on the species).
-But obviously can't test the germination rate because there is insufficient time to do so because of the short shelf life of most seeds.
+To do this this, 1AF uses internal staff doing visual inspection, smell test, breaking open the seeds, etc. (process depends on the species).
+But obviously can't test germination rate because insufficient time to do so because of short shelf life of most seeds.
 Working on ways to improve QC processes.
 Particularly challenging for new species where 1AF doesn't yet have the expertise to perform such tests.
-Also working on doing own cold storage of seeds so that there is less decay prior to distribution to farmers.

-- Import process is very bureaucratic, resulting in very few imported seeds.
-1AF would like the govt. to ease the burden. - Sockets - Sourced from private suppliers within Ethiopia - Summary of Key Challenges, Expectations Going Forward - Security Tigray conflict.
+Also working on doing own cold storage of seeds so that there is less decay prior to distribution to farmers. - Import process is very bureaucratic, resulting in very few number of imported seeds.
+1AF would like the govt to ease the burden. - Sockets - Sourced from private suppliers within Ethiopia - Summary of Key Challenges, Expectations Going Forward - Security Tigray conflict.
 Puts off limits the northern part of the country.
 There is also conflict to the south of the region 1AF operates along the Nile between Bahir Dar and Addis.
-A peace agreement went into place in early November, which has mellowed the situation for now.
-Tourists are returning to Lalibela, which is a good sign, but only time will tell. - War caused government to increase military spending, meaning less money available to subsidize fertilizer, which means the price went up a lot.
+Peace agreement went into place in early November, which has mellowed the situation for now.
+Tourists returning to Lalibela, which is.
+Good sign, but only time will tell. - War caused government to increase military spending, meaning less money available to subsidize fertilizer, which means the price went up a lot.
 Expecting that subsidies will come back at some point.
-Prices of fertilizer and fuel are much higher than it was (3x increase in a year) - Seed quality / availability Regular issues each year.
+Prices of fertilizer and fuel much higher than it was (3x increase in a year) - Seed quality / availability Regular issues each year.
 Quality of seeds varies.
-1AF must source seeds from private suppliers in Ethiopia.
+1AF must source seeds private suppliers in Ethiopia.
 Government research centers do not have sufficient quantities for 1AF.
-All suppliers must go through a government quarantine agency that certifies the seed quality, but they are not doing a great job. - Socket sourcing finding good quality sockets has been a challenge due to the economic environment.
-Socket suppliers keep going out of business or are otherwise unreliable.
-Now has a good supplier, but trying to diversify to de-risk from a single supplier. - Grazers Property rights in Ethiopia are limited.
-One result is that farmers cannot prevent animal grazing on the properties of the farm.
-They can build fencing, but they cannot approach herdsmen that are grazing on unfenced land.
+All suppliers must go through government quarantine agency that certifies the seed quality, but they are not doing a great job. - Socket sourcing finding good quality sockets has been a challenge due to economic environment.
+Socket suppliers keep going out of business or otherwise unreliable.
+Now has a good supplier, but trying to diversify to derisk from single supplier. - Grazers Property rights in Ethiopia are limited.
+One result is that farmers cannot prevent animal grazing on the properties the farm.
+They can build fencing, but they cannot approach herdsmen that are grazing on unfenced land. - Tree Survival see detailed discussion above